-Inventory management can be challenging, especially when you’ve got several warehouses to maintain.
-It often involves a stock-take day – counting each item of stock in your warehouse and recording the results.
+Inventory management can be a challenge, especially when you’ve got store inventory control to consider, with several warehouses and retail stores to maintain.
+It often involves a stock-take day, when you count each item of stock in your warehouse and record the results.

-So, read on to learn more about store inventory management and how it can impact your business.
+So, read on to learn more about the meaning of store inventory control and how it can impact your business.

 What is Store Inventory Control?